HermanL02/WarwickUniversity-Notes/202309/Essay.md

 The advantage of the above publication is that it gives a solid 论点.
 It used a game based method theory, which can define and prove TLS1.3's privacy protection.
 This method in the cryptography investigation is widely admitted, which shows that the author's investigation is systematically and deep.
 The article uses mathematical and logic evidence and prove a solid theoretical base to  evaluate the TLS 1.3 features.

 However, there are still some parts they need to improve.
-The article only concentrate on theoretical analysis, and only analysed a
+The article only concentrate on theoretical analysis.
+If TLS 1.3 is deployed and used massively,